Updated January 2025

-These guidelines are a framework that gutty event organizers may use to create their own rules.
+These guidelines are a framework that organizers may use to create their own rules for gutty ball events.
 They are not considered “hard and fast” rules.
 Event organizers are welcome to use them as needed.
-It is important that individual event organizer/directors set the “Rules of Competition” and then publish those rules well in advance of their event so all participants have full knowledge of what is and what is not allowed.
+It is important that individual event organizers/directors set the “Rules of Competition” and then publish those rules well in advance of their event so all participants have full knowledge of what is and what is not allowed.

-Many refer to “Gutty Golf” as “Pre-1900” golf.
+Many refer to “Gutty Ball Golf” as “Pre-1900” golf.
 That date is an arbitrary one applied only for its ease as a general description.
-Gutty Golf cannot be tied to specific dates.
+Gutty ball golf cannot be tied to specific dates.

 CLUBS